python/typing/docs/spec/overload.rst

 implementation is not, an error should be reported.

 Overloads are allowed to use a mixture of ``async def`` and ``def`` statements within the same overload definition.
-Type checkers should desugar all ``async def`` statements before testing for implementation consistency and overlapping overloads (described below).
+Type checkers should convert ``async def`` statements to a non-async signature (wrapping the return type in a ``Coroutine``) before testing for implementation consistency and overlapping overloads (described below).